Windgazer-Freelance/simplematerial/README.md

 This should be a simplistic implementation of Material Design.
 I'm attempting to stay close-ish to the [specs][1] defined by google.
-Although I'm not aiming for pixels, I've never believed in pixels, instead I'm using em's all the way, the base-font will determine what eventual size you end up with.
+Although I'm not aiming for pixels, I've never believed in pixels, instead I'm using (r)em's all the way, the base-font will determine what eventual size you end up with.

 I do try to adhere to the basic relative white-spacing / font-sizes that are in the [specs][1] and I try to keep to the 'plain' coloring and minimalistic drop-shadows as much